davxy/datawok-posts/posts/zk-proof.md

 ![ali-baba-cave](/companions/zk-proofs/ali-baba-cave.png)

-For one run, the protocol soundness error is `ε = 1/2`.
+For one run, soundness error is `ε = 1/2`.

 It is worth noting that if both parties go to the cave entrance together, Victor can observe Ali Baba entering one path and exiting from another, confirming his knowledge in one single run (`ε = 0`).
-However, this approach doesn't align with the pure definition of `ZK` proof which should be tailored to convince only Victor.
+However, this approach doesn't align with the pure definition of ZK proof which should be tailored to convince only Victor.
 The possibility of third parties observing or Victor recording the event would extend the proof's validity beyond the intended verifier.